bgenest/wordy/README.md

 # README

-# Wurd
+# Wordy

-Kinda like Wordle but not really
+Kinda like Wordle but not really.
+This app will be a full-site clone of the popular game Wordle.

 Ruby version 2.7.3